ufrn-concprog/cpp-threads-examples/README.md

  cd cpp-threads-examples
 ```

-[*makefile*](Makefile) was built to receive an input parameter named as `example`, whose value is the filename (without extension) of the respective demonstration source code (located at the [`src`](src) directory) to be be compiled and executed.
+The [Makefile](Makefile) was built to receive an input parameter named as `example`, whose value is the filename (without extension) of the respective demonstration source code (located at the [`src`](src) directory) to be be compiled and executed.
 The following command must be inserted into the operating system's terminal to compile the demonstration program:

 ```bash
  make example=filename